wonarii/CART210-glossary/glossary.md

 To make your contributions and suggest changes, follow the instructions in the repository's [README](https://github.com/concordia-dcart/CART210-glossary/blob/main/README.md) file.

 ---
-## API
-The Application Programming Interface (API) is responsible for transimitting data from one device to another by taking in a request and responding with the data requested.[^mulesoft15what] It gets its information from servers that hosts databases with the information we want.[^dreanfactory2023understanding]
+The Application Programming Interface (API) is responsible for transmitting data from one device to another by taking in a request and responding with the data requested.[^mulesoft15what]

+A main advantage of using an API to communicate between the client and the server rather than sending a direct query to the databases is that it protects the database from potential security risks.
+It also allows developers to keep a similar syntax when requesting data from any type of database. [^dreanfactory2023understanding]
+The purpose of an API is to provide the client, whether a mobile application, website or other software, the information to build their product.

+There are APIs for different purposes.
+For example, if making an application that gives information on the weather, an API for the weather would be used to gather the necessary information.
+The developer or client would send a request to the API server that would return a response including some data.
+Using APIs also helps construct flexible applications by allowing developers to add functionalities easily to an existing project.[^aws24what]

+Anyone can easily integrate APIs into their projects by searching for them online.
+However, they are mostly implemented by programmers since it is not meant to be used by the end-user.[^wiki24api]

+[^wiki24api]: Wikipedia.
+2024.
+"API".
+Accessed January 29, 2024. https://en.wikipedia.org/wiki/API
 [^aws24what]: AWS.
 2024.
 "What is an API (Application Programming Interface)?"
-Accessed January 25, 2024. https://aws.amazon.com/what-is/api/.
+Accessed January 29, 2024. https://aws.amazon.com/what-is/api/.
 [^mulesoft15what]: MuleSoft Videos.
 2015.
 "What Is an API?"
 YouTube video, 3:24.
 Accessed January 25, 2024. https://www.youtube.com/watch?v=s7wmiS2mSXY.
 [^dreanfactory2023understanding]: Nguyen, Spencer.
 2023.
 "Understanding the Connection Between Databases and APIs."
 Accessed January 25, 2024. https://blog.dreamfactory.com/understanding-the-connection-between-databases-and-apis/#:~:text=APIs%20facilitate%20communication%20between%20applications,layer%20of%20protection%20to%20databases.
 ## Avatar